freeCodeCamp/guide/pages/docs/certificates-guide/add-rounded-corners-a-border-radius/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Add Rounded Corners a Border Radius"
+title: "Add Rounded Corners a Border Radius"
+parent: "certificates-guide"
 ---

 To make round corners it is all about `border-radius` and pixels.